Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 For example, if you roll to hit someone with a weapon, your total determines whether you hit (like comparing an attack roll to armour class in the world's most popular RPG), and your effect die would be how much damage you inflict.
 Your total tells you whether the story goes your way; your effect die tells you how far it goes.

+#colbreak()
 === An Example of Play
-Lydia, a fashionista Hermetic mage with small stature and large personality, is going home late in the evening after shopping for fabric, but a suspicious man is following her.
+Lydia, a fashionista Hermetic mage of small height and large personality, is going home late in the evening after shopping for fabric, but a suspicious man is following her.
 You describe Lydia grabbing a burning spider amulet on her neck, recalling Pattern classifications, and whispering a perceptive spell to read the man's aura.

 The ST asks you for a dice roll to see if the succeeds.
 You roll her traits #trait[Scout #d6], #trait[Alertness #d8], #trait[Spider in the Web #d8], and #trait[Prime #d6], getting 4 and 7 on #d8\s, 3 and 2 on #d6\s.